h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 1. The 3D probability density surface (step 1)
 2. Adding a horizontal slice through the surface (step 2)
 3. The intersection curve formed at the slice (step 3)
-4. Projecting this curve to the XY plane creates a contour (step 4)
+4. Projecting this curve to the $XY$ plane creates a contour (step 4)
 5. Multiple slices create multiple contours, forming a complete contour plot (step 5)

 3. **Advantages of Contour Plots**: